DaEunFullGrace/DyRA/README.md

 ## Config Files
 * Config files are in "detectron2/configs/DyRA" or "AdelaiDet/configs/DyRA"
-* If you want to use pre-trained weight for DyRA's image encoder, you should check the cfg.RESIZER.WEIGHTS contains a "resizer"
+* To use pre-trained weight for DyRA's image encoder, you should check the cfg.RESIZER.WEIGHTS contains a "resizer"
   * E.g., cfg.RESIZER.WEIGHTS = "../weights/R-50-resizer.pkl"
 * END_LR of ConstCosineLR: approximately 3/2 * cfg.BASE_LR_END
-  * cfg.BASE_LR_END=7e-5 - can get higher accuracy in certain models(likes RetinaNet or FCOS)
+  * cfg.BASE_LR_END=7e-5 - can get higher accuracy in certain models(like RetinaNet or FCOS)

 ## Training and Evaluation
 The same command as the detectron2